 Anomalous geophysical responses indicating archaeology can still be identified within a narrow survey corridor; however, the extent of such a feature and its relationship with the broader area will not be obvious.

-2) No room to manouvre
+2) No room to manoeuvre

 If archaeology is encountered, an alternative route may need to be sought.
 A narrow corridor will not provide enough area to alter the cable route; however, with a wider area surveyed, a different alignment can be designed that would satisfy the requirement to safeguard any identified archaeology.